 - Ask you some questions about your personal and family medical history, medications and any other personal history that is important to your health and being in the study. - If you are female and able to become pregnant, we will perform a urine pregnancy test to see if you are pregnant.
-If you are pregnant or breast feeding you cannot be in the study. - If the visit is done by video conference, a pregnancy test will be given to you to take at home.
-This will be the same process for all visits that are done by video conference during the study.
+If you are pregnant, breast feeding or planning to become pregnant in the next three months, you cannot be in the study. - o If the visit is done by video conference, a pregnancy test will be given to you to take at home.
+This will be the same process for all visits that are done by video conference during the study. - Measure your height and weight. - o If the visit is done by video conference and you do not have a scale at home to measure your weight, one will be given to you.
+You will use the same scale for all visits during the study when weight is measured. - Collect blood for measurement of your hemoglobin A1c. - o If the visit is done by video conference a report of your most recent result will be acceptable. - Have you complete questionnaires. - If you currently use a Dexcom G6, we will download the information from your CGM to see how much data you have collected over the last 14 days. - o If you do not have at least 85 percent of readings during the last 14 days, we will ask you to wear your Dexcom CGM daily to obtain this amount.

-- Measure your height and weight. - o If the visit is done by video conference and you do not have a scale at home to measure your weight, one will be given to you.
-You will use the same scale for all visits during the study when weight is measured. - Collect blood for measurement of your hemoglobin A1c. - o If the visit is done by video conference a report of your most recent result will be acceptable. - Have you complete questionnaires. - If you are using a Dexcom G6 CGM, we will download the information to see how much data you have collected over the last 14 days. - o If you do not have at least 85% of readings during the last 14 days, we will ask you to wear your Dexcom CGM daily to obtain this amount. - If you do not use a Dexcom G6, we will insert a Dexcom G6 CGM sensor and give you the necessary CGM supplies to collect data over the next two weeks.
+- If you do not use a Dexcom G6, we will insert a CGM sensor and give you the necessary CGM supplies to collect data over the next two weeks.
 If you currently use a Dexcom G5, you will be able to see the blood sugar values while wearing the sensor.
 If you do not use a Dexcom G5, you will not be able to see the blood sugar values of this sensor. - Have you answer questions about how you feel when you have low blood sugar.

-Study Start Visit
+Main Study Starting Visit

-This visit will occur at the beginning of the study and will take up to two to three hours.
-If you do not need to collect CGM data for 14 days, this visit can be on the same day as the Screening visit.
+This visit will occur at the beginning of the Main Study and will take up to two to three hours.
+If this visit is on the same day as the Screening visit, you may be able to skip some of the items below.
 During this visit we will: